The First Chapter

-Gareth Hinds is the creator of critically-acclaimed graphic novels based on literary classics, including Beowulf, King Lear (which Booklist named one of the top 10 graphic novels for teens), The Merchant of Venice, The Odyssey (which garnered four starred reviews and a spot on ten “best of 2010” lists), Romeo and Juliet, and Macbeth.
-Gareth is a recipient of the Boston Public Library’s “Literary Lights for Children” award.
-His books can be found in bookstores and English classrooms across the country, and his illustrations have appeared in such diverse venues as the Society of Illustrators, the New York Historical Society, and over a dozen published video games.
+Gareth Hinds redacts canonical works into graphic novels, making them more accessible for all readers.
+His works include Beowulf, King Lear (which Booklist named one of the top 10 graphic novels for teens), The Merchant of Venice, The Odyssey, Romeo and Juliet, and Macbeth.
+Hindsis a recipient of the Boston Public Library’s “Literary Lights for Children” award.
+His books can be found in bookstores and English classrooms across the country, and his illustrations have appeared in such diverse venues as the Society of Illustrators, the New York Historical Society, and more than a dozen published video games.

 Leland MelvinFriday, November 17, 6:30 p.m. - 8:45 p.m.

-Leland Melvin is an engineer and NASA astronaut.
-He served on board the Space Shuttle Atlantis as a mission specialist and was named the NASA Associate Administrator for Education in October 2010.
-After hanging up his space boots he was appointed head of NASA Education and served as the co-chair on the White House’s Federal Coordination in Science, Technology, Engineering, and Mathematics (STEM) Education Task Force developing the nation’s 5-year STEM education plan.
-He holds four honorary doctorates for his service in education, the sciences, and philanthropy.
-A former wide receiver for the Detroit Lions, Leland has been honored with the NFL Players Association “Award of Excellence” for inspiring athletes to pursue excellence on and off the field.
-Leland currently resides in Lynchburg, Virginia.
+Engineer and NASA astronaut Leland Melvin served aboard the space shuttle Atlantis as a mission specialist and was named the NASA Associate Administrator for Education in October 2010.
+After hanging up his space boots, he was appointed head of NASA Education and served as cochair on the White House’s Federal Coordination in Science, Technology, Engineering, and Mathematics (STEM) Education Task Force, developing the nation’s 5-year STEM education plan.
+His commitment to education is strong, as he notes on his Facebook page, “Let’s give our future explorers a chance to do great things.
+It all starts with literacy and helping our kids develop a love for books and reading.”

 Jacqueline WoodsonSaturday, November 18, 9:00 a.m. - 10:15 a.m.